binkley/modern-java-practices/README.md

 ### Dependabot

+GitHub provides
+[Dependabot](https://docs.github.com/en/free-pro-team@latest/github/administering-a-repository/keeping-your-dependencies-updated-automatically)
-GitHub (as well as others) provides [Dependabot](https://docs.github.com/en/free-pro-team@latest/github/administering-a-repository/keeping-your-dependencies-updated-automatically) which, among other things, can automatically issue PRs to your repository when security issues are discovered.
+(other systems than GitHub may have similar robot tools) which, among other things, can automatically issue PRs to your repository when security issues are discovered.
 This project uses Dependabot for Gradle and Maven.

 *NB* &mdash; Dependabot is more reliable than either the Gradle or Maven plugins for dependencies.